Yega-Noragami/Final-Year-Project-Deep-Learning/README.md

 ### Detection and Cropping
 - Trained variety of models , including Resnet , Faster-RCNN , Scaled YOLOv4 model
 - Faster-RCNN to crop images of dolphin to reduce dataset size.
-This mehtod also helps us deal with the issue with multipke dolphins in a picure.
+This mehtod also helps us deal with the issue with multiple dolphins in a picure.

 ### Custering of visually similar images
 - The goal of this program is to cluster images based on visual simmilarity.